Jack Jones – Driver Education Coordinator

 - Brain Injury Assoc. of MA

 - James Butcher P.O.

 - Dr. Mariann Manno M.D.
 UMass Memorial

-For the past five years an emphasis has been placed on the Safe Driving Law which limits and or prohibits cell phone use.
+For the several years, an emphasis has been placed on the Safe Driving Law which limits and or prohibits cell phone use.
 A driving simulator truck or trailer has visited the school.
 UMass and Arbella Insurance sponsor the driving simulator.
 Teens get a chance to see the dangers of texting while driving.